Chris Burden: Architectural works

 Hell Gate (1998), is a 28 ft scale model, in Erector and Meccano pieces and wood, of the dramatic steel-and-concrete railroad bridge that crosses the Hell Gate segment of the East River, between Queens and Wards Island.
 In 1999, Burden's sculpture When Robots Rule: The Two Minute Airplane Factory was shown at the Tate Gallery in London.
 It was a "factory-like assembly line which manufactures rubber-band-powered model aeroplanes from tissue paper, plastic and balsa wood".
 Each plane had a propeller powered by a rubber band, and when each was completed, at a rate of one every 2 minutes, the machine launched it to fly up and circle around the gallery.
 Unfortunately, the machine was non-functional for at least two months of the installation, leading World Sculpture News to question the intent of the piece and remark that "the work illustrated that robots, in fact, don't rule everything, and for the time being, are still subjected to individual and groups shortcomings".

 First presented at the Istanbul Biennial in 2001, Nomadic Folly (2001) consists of a large wooden deck made of Turkish cypress and four huge umbrellas.
 Visitors can relax and linger in this tent-like structure, replete with opulent handmade carpets, braided ropes, hanging glass and metal lamps, and wedding fabrics embroidered with sparkling threads and traditional patterns.

 In 2005, Burden released Ghost Ship, his crewless, self-navigating yacht which docked at Newcastle-upon-Tyne on 28 July after a 330 miles 5-day trip from Fair Isle, near Shetland.
 The project was commissioned by the company Locus+ at a cost of £150,000, and was funded with a significant grant from Arts Council England, being designed and constructed with the help of the Marine Engineering Department of the University of Southampton.
 It is said to be controlled via onboard computers and a GPS system; however, in case of emergency the ship is 'shadowed' by an accompanying support boat.

+What My Dad Gave Me, 2008, in front of Rockefeller Center.

+Burden had constructed a 65-foot-tall skyscraper using small stainless-steel Erector Set pieces and installed it in front of Rockefeller Center in the summer of 2008.
+Titled What My Dad Gave Me, the sculpture, despite being composed of toy parts, matched the scale of a six-story building and weighed over seven tons.
+Its assembly required approximately one million components.
+Burden intended to acknowledge his father, an engineer, for inspiring his early interest in engineering.
+As Burden stated, creating a life-size building from an Erector Set had always been an aspiration.